yasufumy/keras_qanet/README.md

-# Light QANet for SQuAD
+# QANet for SQuAD

-This is a lighter QANet for SQuAD.
+This is a QANet for SQuAD.
 All models are implemented by Keras.

 ## Description